SharePoint/sp-dev-docs/docs/apis/webhooks/get-started-webhooks.md

 * Go to the **Documents** library.
 It will be named **Shared Documents** library in your default site collection.
 * Add a new file.
 * Go to Visual Studio and wait for the breakpoint to be hit.
-   * In preview, the wait time may vary from a few seconds up to five minutes.
+   * Wait time may vary from a few seconds up to five minutes.
 When the breakpoint is hit, the webhook receiver has just received a notification from SharePoint.
 * Choose **F5** to continue.
 * To see the notification data, look in the **Output** window for the following entries, since you added the notification data into the trace log: